 This sensor is slick!

 A hall effect array sensor and a rotating magnet provides for a completely friction less wind direction sensor.
-A diametrically polarized magnet is held in the bottom of the vane shaft and a pair of ball bearings in the housing make the vane spin completely freely.
+A diametrically polarized magnet is held in the bottom of the vane shaft which runs in a bronce shaft.
+A ball bearing in the housing make the vane spin completely freely.
 Built into the sensing chip are 4 separate Hall sensors that measure the direction and strength of the magnetic field from the magnet on the shaft.
-The built in logic then calculates the absolute position of the magnet in respect to its case and resolves the rotation into 256 steps.
+The built in logic then calculates the absolute position of the magnet in respect to its case and resolves the rotation into a voltage.
 The result can be read as an analog voltage increasing from 0-360 degree.